Chocolate Pavlova Recipe

 Separate and beat the egg whites

-Commence the recipe by setting the oven to preheat at 350 F. As the oven warms, line a large baking tray with parchment paper.
+Start by setting the oven to preheat at 350 F. As the oven warms, line a large baking tray with parchment paper.
 Use your best method to separate out the egg whites from the yolks.
 Add the egg whites into a clean mixing bowl and beat until they become foamy and stiff.
-"I keep my mixer on a high speed the whole time I'm beating the egg whites and meringue," Bryant explains.
-"Sometimes I reduce the speed slightly when adding the sugar because when it's going that fast it can throw a whole lot of the sugar straight back out!"

 Start adding the sugar

 It wouldn't be a chocolate pavlova without some chocolate, right?
 Sieve 1 tablespoon of cocoa powder and gently fold it into the whipped egg whites.
 Drizzle in 1 teaspoon of balsamic vinegar along with the ½ cup of chopped dark chocolate.
-"Do not over mix, it's okay if the meringue is not uniform in colour," Bryant advises.
+"Do not over mix, it's okay if the meringue is not uniform in color," Bryant advises.

 After folding the ingredients together, divide the meringue into two.
 Mound the mixtures into two equal-sized, fat circles on the parchment-lined baking tray.
 Use a spoon to smooth out and shape the meringues.
-Place them directly in the oven, immediately reducing the temperature to 300 F. Bake the meringue mounds for one hour.
+Place them directly in the oven, immediately reducing the temperature to 300 F. Bake the meringue mounds for 1 hour.
 Afterwards, turn the oven off and slightly open the door.
 Allow the meringues to cool completely before removing them.

-Layer the whipped cream and merignue
+Layer the whipped cream and meringue

-In a clean bowl, whisk up the whipping cream until it is thick.
-Trickle in ½ teaspoon of the vanilla extract for flavoring.
+In a clean bowl, whisk up the whipping cream until it is thick, then add in the vanilla.
 Place one of the baked pavlova meringues on a plate or a cake stand as the foundational layer.
 Evenly heap half of the whipped cream atop the first meringue mound.
 Drizzle a bit of the melted milk chocolate on top.
 Top it with the second pavlova meringue, drizzling the rest of the melted chocolate atop of that layer and finally adding the top layer of cream.
-Finish off the pavlova with some chocolate shavings and serve immediately.
-Our developer says you don't have to be an expert to achieve this, "I used a sharp knife and a block of chocolate, nothing fancy.
-Just angle the blade and then pull it gently across the top of the chocolate and you'll get thin shavings!"

-Relish the richness
+Relish the richness of chocolate pavlova

 Chocolate Pavlova Recipe

-5 (111 ratings)
+5 (124 ratings)

 Rich, decadent, and chocolatey, this pavlova recipe is perfect for impressing at your next dinner party.